 Special Services & Grants

 These opportunities are available to Wisconsin land trusts by a periodic application process.
 As a service to the land trust community we develop customized programming that promotes quality land conservation and fosters excellence.
-We are able to heavily subsidize these programs and learning opportunities thanks to the generosity of our LEAP supporters, including the Wisconsin Department of Natural Resources.

 Services & Grants by application

 Through the Land Trust Excellence & Advancement Program, we're pleased to offer grants to the Wisconsin land trust community for independent projects.
 This opportunity is open to all member land trusts on a competitive basis.
 Sign up for our technical e-bulletin, Currents, to get updates on new opportunities.

 Periodically, we accept applications from land trusts on a competitive basis in the following categories:

 - Guided assessment using Land Trust Standards & Practices as a guide.

 - Mentoring services from the Land Trust Alliance and Gathering Waters to implement an element of Land Trust Standards & Practices.

 - Small grants ($1,000-$5,000) to be used to accomplish a needed activity that propels a land trust to a higher level of performance.

 - An endowment campaign for Baird Creek Preservation Foundation